-'''

-algorithm [dist] = H-Merge(Q, W, K, r)
+algorithm [dist] = H-Merge( Q , W , K , r )

-S = \{empty\}

-// Initialize a stack
+S = { empty } // Initialize a stack.

-for i = 1 to K

-// Place all the wedges into the stack
+for i = 1 to K // Place all the wedges into the stack.

-enqueue(W{set(i)},S)
+$enqueue(W{set(i)}, S)$

 end

-while not empty(S)
+while not $empty(S)$

 T = dequeue(S)

-dist = EA_LB_Keogh(Q, T, r)

-// Note that is early abandon version
+dist = EA_LB_Keogh( Q , T , r ) // Note that is early abandon version.

-if isfinite(dist)

-// We did not early abandon.
+if isfinite(dist) // We did not early abandon.

-if cardinality(T) = 1

-// T was an individual sequence.
+if cardinality( $T$ ) = 1 // T was an individual sequence.

-disp('The sequence', T, 'is', dist, 'units from the query')
+disp('The sequence ', 7, 'is ', dist, ' units from the query')

 return[dist]

-else

-// T was a wedge, find its children
+else // T was a wedge, find its children

-// and push them onto the stack.
+enqueue(children( $T$ ), $S$ ) // and push them onto the stack.

-enqueue(children(T),S)

 end

 end

 end

-'''

-Note that this algorithm is designed to replace the Test_All_Rotations algorithm that is invoked as a subroutine in the Search_Database_for_Rotated_Match algorithm shown in Table 3.
+Note that this algorithm is designed to replace the Test\All\Rotations algorithm that is invoked as a subroutine in the Search\Database\for\Rotated\Match algorithm shown in Table 3.

-As we shall see in our empirical evaluations, H-Merge can produce very impressive speedup if we make judicious choices in the set of hierarchal wedges that make up W. However, the number of possible ways to arrange the hierarchal wedges is greater than K^K , and the vast majority of these arrangements will be very poor, so specifying a good arrangement of W is critical.
+As we shall see in our empirical evaluations, H-Merge can produce very impressive speedup if we make judicious choices in the set of hierarchal wedges that make up W. However, the number of possible ways to arrange the hierarchal wedges is greater than $K^K$ , and the vast majority of these arrangements will be very poor, so specifying a good arrangement of W is critical.

-A simple observation alleviates the need to invent a new algorithm to find a good arrangement of W. Note that hierarchal clustering algorithms have very similar goals to an ideal wedge-producing algorithm.
+A simple observation alleviates the need to invent a new algorithm to find a good arrangement of W. Note that hierarchal clustering algorithms have very similar goals to an ideal wedgeproducing algorithm.
 In particular, hierarchal clustering algorithms can be seen as attempting to minimize the distances between objects in each subtree.
 A wedge-producing algorithm should attempt to minimize the area of each wedge.
 However the area of a wedge is simply the maximum Euclidean distance between any sequences contained therein (i.e Newton-Cotes rule from elementary calculus).
 This motivates us to derive wedge sets based on the result of a hierarchal clustering algorithm.
-Figure 10 shows wedge sets W, of every size from 1 to 5, derived from the dendrogram shown in Figure 9.
+Figure 8 shows wedge sets W, of every size from 1 to 5, derived from the dendrogram shown in Figure 7.

-Figure 9: A dendrogram of five sequences C_1 , C_2 ,..., C_5 , clustered using group average linkage
+Figure 7: A dendrogram of five sequences $C_1$ , $C_2$ ,..., $C_5$ , clustered using group average linkage

 Given that the clustering algorithm produces the tentative wedge sets, all we need to do is to choose the best one.
-We could attempt to do this by eye, for example in Figure 10 it is clear that any sequence that early abandons on W_3 , will almost certainly also early abandon on both W_2 and W_5 ; similar remarks apply to W_1 and W_4 .
-At the other extreme, the wedge at K=1 is so "fat" that it is likely have poor pruning power.
-The set $W=\{W{((2,5),3)}, W{(1,4)}\}$ is probably the best compromise.
+We could attempt to do this by eye, for example in Figure 8 it is clear that any sequence that early abandons on $W_3$ , will almost certainly also early abandon on both $W_2$ and $W_5$ ; similar remarks apply to $W_1$ and $W_4$ .
+At the other extreme, the wedge at K = 1 is so "fat" that it is likely have poor pruning power.
+The set $W = \{W{(2,5),3}, W{(1,4)}\}$ is probably the best compromise.
 However because the set of time series might be very large, such visual inspection is not scalable.

-Figure 10: Wedge sets \mathbf{W} , of size 1 to 5, derived from the dendrogram shown in Figure 9
+Figure 8: Wedge sets $\mathbf{W}$ , of size 1 to 5, derived from the dendrogram shown in Figure 7

-The problem is actually even more complex, in that the best value for K also depends on the current value of r (Recall r is the "best-so-far" in nearest neighbor search.).
+The problem is actually even more complex, in that the best value for K also depends on the current value of r (Recall r is the "bestso-far" in nearest neighbor search.).
 If r is large then very little early abandoning is possible and this favors a large value for K. In contrast, if r is small we can do a lot of early abandoning, and we are better off having many sequences in a single wedge so we can early abandon all of them with a single calculation.
 Note however that for nearest neighbor search the value of r will get smaller as we search through the database.